-Additional episodes feature director of choruses Lisa Wong’s reflections on the healing power of the human voice as connected to John Adams’s On the Transmigration of Souls and assistant principal trombone Shachar Israel talks about overcoming adversity through Mahler’s Second Symphony
+Additional episodes feature Director of Choruses Lisa Wong’s reflections on the healing power of the human voice as connected to John Adams’s On the Transmigration of Souls and Principal Percussionist Marc Damoulakis talks about what it means to keep time for The Cleveland Orchestra

 Podcast series is part of @Home with The Cleveland Orchestra offerings

 CLEVELAND – The Cleveland Orchestra announces details of the second season of its acclaimed podcast, On a Personal Note, available Tuesday, September 1.
 Launched last spring, On a Personal Note builds on the Orchestra’s belief in the power of music to take listeners on an emotional journey.
 The podcast has built a loyal and growing audience across its first season, having been downloaded more than 17,000 times and has accounted for over 600 hours of listening time (to date) in the United States, Canada, Japan, Germany, Austria, and other countries.
 Throughout the second season of On a Personal Note, the podcast will continue offering uniquely personal perspectives and illuminating views from inside classical music, including conversations about celebrated Cleveland Orchestra recordings.
 The second season will feature ten episodes available across all major podcast platforms and at clevelandorchestra.com/podcast.